7onetella/users/README.md

 # Purpose
 There is a need for good secure authentication.
 This project is a very light implementation of authentication server.
-Three different types of authentication methods have been implemented.
+Three different types of authentication method have been implemented.

 |      1st Factor             |          2nd Factor       |     Security                      |
 |-----------------------------|---------------------------|-----------------------------------|